 Up until recently and even to quite some extent today, the asset portfolio of many retail investors will prevalently consist of a standard range of assets.
 This would often include property, vehicles, company stocks and bonds, retirement accounts and insurance, term deposits and bank accounts.
 These portfolios are, more often than not, partly backed by loans from a local legacy bank.

 Apart from the traditional investments I mentioned above, as a retail investor, you will concurrently have your fingers in several cryptos on different exchanges, some of which are staked and others stored across a couple of e-wallets.
 Your interests could perhaps be also vested in a few P2P lending platforms.
-Moreover, if you haven’t already taken the leap, chances are you will soon start to throw in a couple of NFTs in the mix.

 And with this ever-expanding array of investment opportunities, it is inevitably becoming increasingly complex to systematically keep track of one’s scattered investments, not to mention their current market value.
 Keeping a manual track via a spreadsheet might cut it for some time, but the longer the list of investments, the harder this will become.